Divine Freedom

 God's graciousness in creating does not imply that the creatures He has chosen to create must be less excellent than the best possible.
 It implies, rather, that even if they are the best possible creatures, that is not the ground for His choosing them.
 And it implies that there is nothing in God's nature or character which would require Him to act on the principle of choosing the best possible creatures to be the object of His creative powers (Adams, 1972, 324).

-By my lights, God's disposition to love independent of the merit of the persons loved carries no implication as to what God's reason for creating a particular world may be, other than that his reason cannot be that he loves the beings in this world more (or less) than the beings in other worlds.
+By my lights, God’s disposition to love independent of the merit of the persons loved carries no implication as to what God’s reason for creating a particular world may be, other than that his reason cannot be that he loves the beings in this world more (or less) than the beings in other worlds.
 Moreover, having an all-things considered preference for creating the best world need not be rooted in a greater love for beings who are better than other beings.
-For, owing to the Principle of Organic Unities (see Moore, pp. 187ff.) the best whole may have some parts that are not the best.
+In fact, because of the Principle of Organic Unities (see Moore, pp. 187ff.), the best whole may have some parts that are not the best.
 Therefore, the best world may contain some human beings who are not better than, or even as good as, their replacements in the closest world to the best world.
-And God may select creatures to create who will choose to grow morally and spiritually, rather than creatures who will choose not to grow morally and spiritually, and select them for that very reason without his thereby loving the former persons more than the latter, or loving them because of there greater merit.
-God's grace does rule out choosing to create the best world because he loves its inhabitants more than the inhabitants of some lesser world.
-But it does not rule out God's choosing to create the best world because he prefers to create the best persons, so long as he does not love them more than he loves the inhabitants of lesser worlds.
-Adams, of course, must be supposing that if God's reason for creating one world rather than another is the fact that the creatures in the first world are much better than the creatures in the second world, it somehow logically follows that God must love the creatures in the first world more than he loves the creatures in the second.
-But there is nothing in his presentation of the view that God's love for creatures is independent of their merit that yields this result.
+And God may select creatures to create who will choose to grow morally and spiritually, rather than creatures who will choose not to grow morally and spiritually, and select them for that very reason without his thereby loving the former persons more than the latter, or loving them because of their greater merit.
+God’s grace does rule out choosing to create the best world because he loves its inhabitants more than the inhabitants of some lesser world.
+But it does not rule out God’s choosing to create the best world because he prefers to create the best persons, so long as he does not love them more than he loves the inhabitants of lesser worlds.
+Adams, of course, must be supposing that if God’s reason for creating one world rather than another is the fact that the creatures in the first world are much better than the creatures in the second world, it somehow logically follows that God must love the creatures in the first world more than he loves the creatures in the second.
+But there is nothing in his presentation of the view that God’s love for creatures is independent of their merit that yields this result.
 It seems, then, that there is no good reason to think that the Judeo-Christian concept of grace rules out the view of Leibniz and Clarke that God must create the best world, provided there is a best world.

 Finally, it should be noted that there may be no best possible world.
 Instead, it may be that for any world there is a better world.
 Or perhaps there are several equally good worlds than which no world is better.
 Still another seeming possibility is that there are incommensurate worlds,worlds such that no comparison in terms of better than is possible.
 Each of these possibilities has implications for the question of divine freedom with respect to creation.